CitiLogics/citilogics-geoloop-panel/README.md

 If you know how to use GeoJSON and InfluxDB, then you're most of the way there.

 - Wrap up your GeoJSON in a callback: `geo({ "type": "FeatureCollection", ... });` and put it on a server somewhere.
-- Make sure that your geo features have the `id` feature property.
-- Make sure that each feature's `id` corresponds to some tag in your InfluxDB.
+- Make sure that each GeoJSON feature has some property value that corresponds to some tag in your InfluxDB.
 - Get a free [MapBox API Key](https://www.mapbox.com/developers/).

 ## Simple Example